-This section collects data necessary to estimate the drying costs associated with sorghum.
-Drying costs are part of the total costs of producing sorghum and will be added to the other costs collected in Phase 2 and Phase 3.
-Drying costs include costs for custom drying, the cost of fuel and labor used for on-farm drying, and the capital costs associated with the facilities used for on-farm drying.
+This section collects data necessary to estimate the drying costs associated with soybeans.
+Drying costs are part of the total costs of producing oats and will be added to the other costs collected in Phase 2 and Phase 3.
+Drying costs include costs for custom drying, the fuel and labor used for on-farm drying, and the capital costs associated with the facilities used for on-farm drying.